Cacomistle: Profile and Information

 • Binomial name: Bassariscus sumichrasti

-Cacomistles have pale underparts, grayish-brown coat with white eye patches, with their naked soles, and white-and-black ringed tails.
+Cacomistles have pale underparts, grayish-brown coats with white eye patches, with their naked soles, and white-and-black ringed tails.
 They have long, pointy ears with whiskered pointed faces and a large set of eyes.

-Averagely, cacomistles body size ranges from 15 to 18 inches, while the length of their tail is 15 to 21 inches.
+Averagely, cacomistles body size ranges from 15 to 18 inches, while their tail length is 15 to 21 inches.
 Male cacomistles are slightly longer than females, but both cacomistle sexes weigh between 2 to 3 pounds.

-Cacomistles inhabits the tropical forests of Central America and Mexico.
-They can also be found as far as Panama.
+Cacomistles inhabit the tropical forests of Central America and Mexico.
+They can also be found in Panama.
 These mammals prefer mid to upper levels of forest canopies.

-They quickly adapt to a different range of habitats, making it possible to find them in secondary forests and pastures.
+They quickly adapt to different habitats, making it possible to find them in secondary forests and pastures.

 Cacomistle vs. Ringtail

-The ringtail (B. astutus) lives in Mexico and the western United States and Mexico.
+The ringtail (B. astutus) lives in Mexico, the western United States and Mexico.
 The range of the ringtail overlaps the cacomistle (B. sumichrasti).
 The two species are easily confused for each other, but there are apparent differences between them.

-Ringtails have semi-retractable claws, rounded ears, with stripes drawing all the way to the end of the tail.
+Ringtails have semi-retractable claws and rounded ears, with stripes drawing to the end of the tail.

-The cacomistle, on the other hand, has pointed ears, non-retractable claws, and tails that disappear to black down to the ends.
-They also have single births, unlike ringtails, that give birth multiple cubs.
+On the other hand, the cacomistle has pointed ears, non-retractable claws, and tails that disappear to black down to the ends.
+Unlike ringtails, they also have single births that give birth to multiple cubs.

 Cacomistles are naturally omnivores.
-Some of the things they eat include insects, lizards, rodents, birds, snakes, amphibians, eggs, fruits, and seeds.
+They eat insects, lizards, rodents, birds, snakes, amphibians, eggs, fruits, and seeds.

 Some cacomistle use bromeliads, which live on the top forest canopy, as a source of prey and water.